ImageMagick/Usage-Markdown/basics/index.md

 ### Display -- Slideshows of Images {#display}

 The "`display`" program is designed to display an image, or list of images in the form of a looped slideshow.
 It is not designed for a carefully orchestrated and timed animation of images, for that use the "`animate`" command.

 Each image will be displayed in a window sized appropriately for the image, unless other options (like window "`-geometry`", see below) override this behaviour.
 The image will also generally be displayed on a checkerboard background so as to show the effects of any transparency the image may have (see below).

 Remember this is NOT designed for the display of an animation, but as a slideshow of actual images.
 As such some caution may be needed when using display in a scripting program.

 #### Image Display Time, Loop, and other options

-By default a delay of approximately 2 seconds is used on top of whatever delay the user specifies using the "`-delay`" setting.
-However you can make it wait for user input (spacebar) by using the option "-delay 0".
-However defaults can be overridden by the images themselves, depending on there file format.
-As such animation formats like [GIF](../formats/#gif) and [MIFF](../files/#miff) could result in either a pause, or a 2 second plus the images meta-data delay setting.
+By default, a delay of approximately 2 seconds is used on top of whatever delay the user specified via the "`-delay`" setting.
+However, you can make it wait for user input (spacebar) by using the option "-delay 0".
+However, defaults can be overridden by the images themselves, depending on their file format.
+As such, animation formats like [GIF](../formats/#gif) and [MIFF](../files/#miff) could result in either a pause, or a 2 second plus the image's meta-data delay setting.
 It is thus recommended that you always set a "`-delay`" as appropriate (remember "`-delay 5x1`" will delay 5+2 or about 7 seconds) for your script and needs.

 The same goes for the "`-loop`" setting.
-By default "`display`" loops forever ("`-loop 0`") but image formats like [MIFF](../files/#miff) or [GIF](../formats/#gif) can override this so as to cause it to exit after last image in the loop.
-See the "`-loop`" option appropriately for your situation.
+By default, "`display`" loops forever ("`-loop 0`") but image formats like [MIFF](../files/#miff) or [GIF](../formats/#gif) can override this so as to cause it to exit after the last image in the loop.
+Set the "`-loop`" option appropriately for your situation.

 Note that "`display`" will not handle any [GIF Animation Settings](../anim_basics/#gif_anim) so frames are not disposed of, and virtual canvas sizes and offsets are ignored.
-In other words you will see the raw partial images in a GIF animation, not the correctly overlaid image.
+In other words, you will see the raw partial images in a GIF animation, not the correctly overlaid image.
 It does provide a "`-coalesce`" option to clean up such animations for display purposes.

 #### Transparency Handling